Every year, thousands of visitor visa applications to Canada are refused on two of the most commonly cited grounds:

 Financial Refusals Must Follow Federal Court Principles

-Another common refusal ground is “insufficient financial resources.”
+Another common ground for refusal is “insufficient financial resources”.
+Financial concerns are another frequent reason for Canada visitor visa refusal, often cited alongside family ties.
 But what many applicants don’t know is that the Federal Court has made it clear:

 Visitor visa refusal citing family ties in Canada and insufficient financial assets under IRPR 179(b)👉 Officers must conduct a comparative financial analysis.